-- Educate staff about culturally appropriate care for migrants - Hire culturally, linguistically, and gender-congruent providers and support staff - Engage in community outreach to build trust and enhance health literacy - Accommodate mothers of young children (e.g., childcare onsite, flexible office hours, transportation) - Implement victims of crime outreach in healthcare and community settings
+- Educate staff about culturally appropriate care for migrants - Hire culturally, linguistically, and gender-congruent providers and support staff - Engage in community outreach to build trust and enhance health literacy - Accommodate mothers of young children (e.g., childcare onsite, flexible office hours, transportation) - Implement outreach to victims of crime in healthcare and community settings

-This study was supported by funding from the Department of Health and Human Services (DHHS) Office on Women's Health (OWH)-award ASTWH160045-02-00 to The Southwest Interdisciplinary Research Center (SIRC) at Arizona State University (C. E. Johnson-Agbakwu, P. I.).
+This study was written by Dr. Crista Johnson-Agbakwu and Dr. Kathleen A. Fox and was supported by funding from the Department of Health and Human Services (DHHS) Office on Women's Health (OWH) - award ASTWH160045-02-00 to The Southwest Interdisciplinary Research Center (SIRC) at Arizona State University (C. E. Johnson-Agbakwu, P. I.).

-Note.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of DHHS, OWH, SIRC or Morrison Institute.
+Note: The content is solely the responsibility of the authors and does not necessarily represent the official views of DHHS, OWH or SIRC.

-&lt;sup>1 Fox, Kathleen A. & Johnson-Agbakwu, Crista.
+1 Fox, Kathleen A. & Johnson-Agbakwu, Crista.
 (2019).
 Crime victimization, health, and female genital mutilation/cutting among Somali women and teenage girls.
 American Journal of Public Health, 110(1).